 The Montgomery County Chamber of Commerce, Montgomery County Department of Environmental Protection and Montgomery College have partnered to create a Green Business Forum (GBF).
 Taking place from 8:00am – 9:30am, four times a year in the Montgomery County Chamber of Commerce boardroom, each forum will feature experts who offer unique perspectives on the advantages of being a green business.
 Panels will be moderated by Montgomery College faculty.
 Presentations will be followed by Q&A. Montgomery College will offer “how-to” webinars to supplement the forums.
-The cost to attend the GTF is $39.00.
+The cost to attend the Forums is $39.00, unless otherwise noted.
 Registration is required.
 Learn about the Montgomery County Green Business Certification Program